betweentwomidnights/melodyflow/README.md

 this container includes a modified audiocraft repository pulled from: https://huggingface.co/spaces/facebook/melodyflow

-this version seems to have breaking changes to musicgen functionality, which is why melodyflow requires its own container separate from the main gary backend. it might also explain why meta has not yet integrated melodyflow into the official audiocraft repository.
+this version seems to have breaking changes to musicgen functionality, which is why melodyflow requires its own container separate from the main gary backend. it might also explain why meta hasn't integrated melodyflow into the official audiocraft repository yet.

 ## building